 Outside Food/Drinks are not to be brought onto our campus during the operational school day.
-Students may bring their own lunch to school, but we ask parents or visitors to refrain from bringing outside food or drink.
+Students may bring their own lunch to school, but parents or visitors are not to bring outside food or drink.

-Students have an online account through myschoolbucks.com where parents can add funds to the child's account for additional meals, beverages, snacks, and other a la carte items.
+Students have an online account through Myschoolbucks.com where parents can add funds to the child's account for additional meals, beverages, snacks, and other a la carte items.